scrtlabs/SecretNetwork/docs/validators-and-full-nodes/join-validator-mainnet.md

 Penalties for double-signing:

-- Slashing of 5% of your and your validators' staking amount.
+- Slashing of 5% of your and your delegators' staking amount.
 - Jailing forever (tombstoned) of your validator node.
 You cannot earn block rewards anymore with this validator and you and your delegators must redelegate your stake to a different validator.

 ## Protecting your validator agains DDoS attacks